kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->
-- Upgrade: Secret that doesn't have `kubernetes.io/secret-protection` finalizer will be added the finalizer on Update/Delete events, therefore no additional user operation will be needed.
+- Upgrade: Secret that doesn't have `kubernetes.io/secret-protection` finalizer and/or `snapshot.storage.kubernetes.io/secret-protection` finalizer will be added the finalizers on Update/Delete events, therefore no additional user operation will be needed.
 - Downgrade:
-  - Feature disabled case: If the secret-protection-controller exists and the feature is disabled, `kubernetes.io/secret-protection` finalizer will always be deleted, therefore no additional user operation will be needed,
+  - Feature disabled case:
+    - If the `secret-protection-controller` exists and the feature is disabled, `kubernetes.io/secret-protection` finalizer will always be deleted, therefore no additional user operation will be needed,
+    - If the `secret-protection-volumesnapshot-controller` exists and the feature is disabled, `snapshot.storage.kubernetes.io/secret-protection` finalizer will always be deleted, therefore no additional user operation will be needed,
-  - Downgraded to no secret-protection-controller case: If no secret-protection-controller exists but `kubernetes.io/secret-protection` finalizer is added to the secrets, no one remove the finalizer.
+  - Downgraded to no controller case:
+    - If no `secret-protection-controller` exists but `kubernetes.io/secret-protection` finalizer is added to the secrets, no one remove the finalizer.
 Therefore, user needs to remove the `kubernetes.io/secret-protection` finalizer from all the secrets manually.
+    - If no `secret-protection-volumesnapshot-controller` exists but `snapshot.storage.kubernetes.io/secret-protection` finalizer is added to the secrets, no one remove the finalizer.
+Therefore, user needs to remove the `kubernetes.io/secret-protection` finalizer from all the secrets manually.

 ### Version Skew Strategy

+- As for the difference between in-tree components and out-of-tree components, they work independently, so they won't affect each other,
-- As for components, this feature involves only admission controller and secret-protection-controller, so version skew won't happen unless these components are available with different versions,
+- As for in-tree components, the protection logic involves only in-tree admission controller and in-tree secret-protection-controller, so version skew won't happen unless these components are available with different versions,
+- As for out-of-tree components, the protection logic involves only out-of-tree admission controller and out-of-tree secret-protection-volumesnapshot-controller, so version skew won't happen unless these components are available with different versions,
 - As for resources, CSI Volume and CSI Snapshot are involved, changes in the API/CRD of these resources especially for their secret fields might cause issue.
 Howerver, this should be compatibility issue for these API/CRDs.

 ## Production Readiness Review Questionnaire